jgperrin/net.jgp.books.spark.ch10/README.md

 spark-submit --class net.jgp.books.spark.ch10.lab100_read_stream.ReadLinesFromFileStreamScalaApp.scala target/scala-2.12/SparkInAction2-Chapter10-assembly-1.0.0.jar
 ```

+## News

+ 1. [2020-06-13] Updated the `pom.xml` to support Apache Spark v3.1.2.
+ 1. [2020-06-13] As we celebrate the first anniversary of Spark in Action, 2nd edition is the best-rated Apache Spark book on [Amazon](https://amzn.to/2TPnmOv).

 ## Notes

  1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
- 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+ 1. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+ 1. The master branch contains the last version of the code running against the latest supported version of Apache Spark.
+Look in specifics branches for specific versions.

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://facebook.com/sparkinaction/) or in [Manning's live site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).